 Teen Driver is: OFF

 Make sure that:

-- The vehicle is on a divided and compatible highway
+- The vehicle is on a compatible highway

 - Lane markings are clearly visible (lane markings may be obscured, for example, by glare or poor weather conditions)